etjernst/Materials/git/git_tutorial_1.md

 10. _Pull_ from the GitHub repo **just in case** anyone else made changes while you were working: `git pull` _this will check if anyone else has made changes to the original repo (and this is why we will soon learn about branches)_
 11. _Push_ your changes to the GitHub repo: `git push`
+12. Go to our repo on GitHub.
+Somewhere on the left near the top there's a link that says "# commits" (where # is a number)
+13. Click on your recent commit.
+What do you see?

 Hopefully that all goes well!
-If not, please feel free to shoot me emails with questions.
+If not, please feel free to shoot me emails with questions. <br>
 You can always include screenshots of what is going wrong, or refer me to a specific point in this doc where you got stuck!
 Hopefully, though, it will all run smoothly!